SenorPez/project-cars-replay-enhancer/README.md

 Current edge state: Close to Smooth
 Current mood: Excited

 The Project CARS Replay Enhancer (I'd call it PCRE, [but that's taken](http://www.pcre.org/ "PCRE")) is intended to augment Project CARS replays by combining captured telemetry data with replay video.
-The project is currently in a rough state, being rewritten from the ground-up to be more stable, better tested, and faster.

 The scripts are currently not fast enough for live broadcasting.